9 Things to do in New York with kids in a day.

 We wandered around the bustling New York streets but we were shattered and so ended up in bed by 10pm.
 But as we had so much to see the following day this was perfectly fine.

-So here is the list of things to do in NYC with kids:
+So here is the list of things to do in New York with kids:

 1. Breakfast at Bryant Park